darius/cant/overview.md

 Some functions useful with `for`:
 ```
-each each! those gather filter where tally every some zip foldr foldl
+each each! those gather yeahs where tally every some zip foldr foldl
 ```